-What Is a Porterhouse Steak?
+What is a Porterhouse Steak, Exactly?

 A Porterhouse steak is a premium cut of steak coming from the short loin portion of the cow.
 The porterhouse is a composite steak since it consists of meat from two distinctively different parts of the animal: the tenderloin and the top loin (also called the New York strip).

 Separating the two kinds of meat is the distinctive T-bone in the middle.
-The two cuts are from opposite ends of the short loin, so the proportion of tenderloin is higher with the Porterhouse while the proportion of New York strip is smaller.
+The two cuts are from opposite ends of the short loin, so the proportion of tenderloin is smaller with the Porterhouse while the proportion of New York strip is higher.

 Due to the nature of the cut, porterhouse steaks are rather large and often classified as meals for two.
 They also provide meat lovers with the unique experience of tasting two different types of steaks (the tenderloin and the New York strip) in the same meal, given that each type has a rich, distinctive flavor.